-The Seattle Times, the Pulitzer Prize-winning newspaper, is actively seeking a creative Data Journalist to join our news team.
-The ideal candidate would be experienced in collecting and analyzing large datasets that have resulted in high-impact stories and projects.
+The Seattle Times, the Pulitzer Prize-winning newspaper, is seeking a creative Data Journalist to join our news team.
+The ideal candidate would be experienced in collecting and sifting through large data sets that have resulted in high-impact stories and projects.
 Responsibilities include acquiring, building and analyzing data sets for individual and newsroom reporting projects; training colleagues in database journalism techniques; working closely with the graphics team to help with interactives and data-visualizations; and requesting and maintaining databases on a newsroom intranet.

-Successful candidates should be able to work collaborative on a team but can write their own stories as well, and who can help expand the newsroom's use of data in routine newsgathering and watchdog journalism.
+Successful candidates should be able to work collaboratively on a team, write stories and help expand the newsroom's use of data in routine newsgathering and watchdog journalism.
 This person will be an advocate for incorporating data journalism into beats, projects and interactives.
 The candidate should have a strong understanding of open records laws and be able to assist reporters with finding and requesting public data.

 Experience: Experience working in a news or media organization; however, candidates with transferable skills will be considered.

 This position requires union-mandated dues be paid regularly.